Signatures of hierarchical temporal processing in the mouse visual system: Discussion

-\textbf{Hierarchy of timescales in rodents}\\ An increase in timescales along the hierarchy was surprising, because the original study by Siegle et al. did not find a hierarchy in intrinsic timescales for spontaneous activity (Extended Data Fig~9 in~\cite{siegle_2021}).
-Therefore, we carefully assessed the robustness of the fitting procedure of the intrinsic timescale $\tau_C$, and found that the discrepancy is most likely caused by differences in the fitting range (\nameref{sec:methods}).
-In particular, we found that when the maximal time lag $T_{\rm max}$ used for fitting is less than 1000 ms, then estimated timescales are generally much smaller (Supplementary Fig~\ref{fig:mre_Tmax_comparison}A), and no correlation between timescales and anatomical hierarchy score is found (Supplementary Figs~\ref{fig:mre_Tmax_comparison}B,C and \ref{fig:hierachy_fitting_ranges_tau_C_tmax500}).
-In contrast, for $T_{\rm max} > 1000\,\text{ms}$ the inferred hierarchy was robust to the exact choice of $T_{\rm max}$ (Supplementary Fig~\ref{fig:mre_Tmax_comparison}B,C).
-The presented results are further supported by a similar hierarchy in information timescales~(Fig~\ref{fig:main_analysis}E), which are estimated with an entirely different approach, and do not rely on fitting an exponential decay rate (\nameref{sec:methods}).
+\textbf{Hierarchy of timescales in rodents}\\ An increase in timescales along the hierarchy was surprising, because the original study by Siegle et al. did not find a hierarchy in intrinsic timescales for spontaneous activity (Extended Data Fig.~9 in~\cite{siegle_2021}).
+However, a later study analysing the same data found a hierarchy of intrinsic timescales~\cite{piasini2021temporal}---but focused on natural movie stimulation instead of spontaneous activity, and used a different fitting approach~\cite{murray_2014}.
+Therefore, we carefully assessed the robustness of our fitting procedure of the intrinsic timescale $\tau_C$, and found that the discrepancy to the results of Siegle et al.~is most likely caused by differences in the fitting range (\nameref{sec:methods}).
+In particular, we found that when the maximal time lag $T_{\rm max}$ used for fitting is less than 1000 ms, then estimated timescales are generally much smaller (Supplementary Fig.~\ref{fig:mre_Tmax_comparison}A), and no correlation between timescales and anatomical hierarchy score is found (Supplementary Figs.~\ref{fig:mre_Tmax_comparison}B,C and \ref{fig:hierachy_fitting_ranges_tau_C_tmax500}).
+In contrast, for $T_{\rm max} > 1000\,\text{ms}$ the inferred hierarchy was robust to the exact choice of $T_{\rm max}$ (Supplementary Fig.~\ref{fig:mre_Tmax_comparison}B,C).
+The presented results are further supported by a similar hierarchy in information timescales~(Fig.~\ref{fig:main_analysis}E), which are estimated with an entirely different approach, and do not rely on fitting an exponential decay rate (\nameref{sec:methods}).